afraz-khan/hush-hush/README.md

 <!-- DEPLOYMENT -->
 ## Deployment 🔼

 Backend of the project is built with flask and python cryptography tools [cryptography](https://cryptography.io/), [pycryptodome](https://pycryptodome.readthedocs.io/).
-Frontend is built using reactjs and react project named `client`.
-Build of react project is used as the static assests folder to flask app.
+Frontend is built using reactjs and folder named `client` has react code.
+Build of the react project is used as the static assests folder to flask app.
 Project can be deployed same as any other flask app.
 See all deployment options [here](https://flask.palletsprojects.com/en/2.0.x/deploying/index.html).
 Find the deployment options below that are used to test this project so far.

 * [Deploy on Linux Server](https://github.com/afraz-khan/hush-hush/blob/main/setup/deployment-options/DEPLOY_LINUX.md)